TommyMaes/SetVol/README.md

 Doesn't stay running in background, no systemtray icon or any notifications

+########################################################################################

 Working on option for sleep/hibernation.
-For now only works on startup

-after shutdown or restart
+For now only works on startup after shutdown or restart

-########################################################################################

-Made it because i needed the function and could not find anything like this

-Desided to make it a little more user friendly and share it online so others could enjoy

 ########################################################################################